LuisPalominoTrevilla/SimpleSentimentAnalyzer/README.md

 # Sentiment Analyzer

-Fourth assignement for the 2017 Data Structures Course.
+Fourth assignment for the 2017 Data Structures Course.
 Sentiment Analyzer using hash tables with chaining.